mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Algorithm

+[Mohammed Ibn Musa-al-Khwarizmi](https://en.wikipedia.org/wiki/Muhammad_ibn_Musa_al-Khwarizmi) was a Persian mathematician and creator of the term: **algorithm**.

-* A mathematical formula that can perform certain analyses on data
+* An algorithm is a mathematical formula that can perform certain analyses on data
 * An algorithm is a procedure used for solving a problem or performing a computation.
 * An algorithm is a set of well-defined steps to solve a problem